 In addition to unit history reports, we also searched for other government records on the Roswell crash.
 In this regard, the Chief Archivist for the National Personnel Records Center provided us with documentation indicating that (1) RAAF records such as finance and accounting, supplies, buildings and grounds, and other general administrative matters from March 1945 through December 1949 and (2) RAAF outgoing messages from October 1946 through December 1949 were destroyed.
 According to this official, the document disposition form did not properly indicate the authority under which the disposal action was taken.
 The Center's Chief Archivist stated that from his personal experience, many of the Air Force organizational records covering this time period were destroyed without entering a citation for the governing disposition authority.
-Our review of records control forms showing the destruction of other records-including outgoing RAAF messages for 1950-supports the Chief Archivist's viewpoint.
+Our review of records-including outgoing RAAF messages for 1950-supports the Chief Archivist's viewpoint.